MotorSport Vision

-MotorSport Vision (MSV) is a motorsport organisation and an operator of six UK venues.
-MSV has a portfolio ranging from major two- and four-wheel championships to organising the PalmerSport corporate driving event.
+MotorSport Vision (MSV) is a motorsport organization based in the United Kingdom (UK).
+The company manages five racing venues across the UK and one in Spain (Circuito de Navarra) and is actively involved in managing both two-wheel and four-wheel racing championships.
+MSV also organizes the PalmerSport Corporate Driving experience.

 History

-MotorSport Vision was founded by John Britten, Sir Peter Ogden and Jonathan Palmer.
-It purchased the Brands Hatch, Oulton Park, Snetterton and Cadwell Park motor racing circuits in 2004.
+MotorSport Vision was founded by John Britten, Sir Peter Ogden and Jonathan Palmer in 1997.
+In 2004, it acquired the Brands Hatch, Oulton Park, Snetterton, and Cadwell Park motor racing circuits from Octagon, a division of The Interpublic Group of Companies (which previously acquired prior owner Brands Hatch Leisure plc in November 1999).

-In 2006, MSV formed MotorSport Vision Racing (MSVR), providing a complete car and bike racing organisation capability to the MotorSport Vision group.
-MSVR organises over 30 events annually across 10 UK circuits.
-MotorSport Vision's trackday division, MSV Trackdays, has grown to become one of the UK's biggest trackday companies in the past number of years and organises novice events up to advanced driver training days.
-Alongside PalmerSport, MSV also run driving experiences at Brands Hatch, Oulton Park and Snetterton.
+In 2006, MSV established MotorSport Vision Racing (MSVR), which provides comprehensive car and bike racing organization capabilities for the MotorSport Vision group.
+MSVR organizes over 35 events annually across 10+ UK circuits.
+MSV's track day division, MSV Trackdays, has grown to become one of the UK's largest track day companies, organizing both novice events and advanced driver training days.
+In addition to PalmerSport, MSV runs driving experiences at Brands Hatch, Donington Park, Oulton Park, and Snetterton.

-MSV also ran the Formula Palmer Audi championship from 1998 to 2010 which advanced the careers of hundreds of young drivers, nine of whom have made it all the way to Formula One.
+MSV ran the Formula Palmer Audi championship from 1998 to 2010, providing a rival to Formula Three for young drivers to progress their careers.

 In 2008 MSV also acquired the rights to the British Superbike Championship.

-In September 2008 MotorSport Vision won an FIA tender to supply cars and operate the FIA Formula Two Championship, a new international single seater series derived from an FIA initiative to provide young drivers with the opportunity to compete in top-level racing on a competitive budget.
+In September 2008, MotorSport Vision won an FIA tender to supply cars and operate the FIA Formula Two Championship, a new international single seater series derived from an FIA initiative to provide young drivers with the opportunity to compete in top-level racing on a competitive budget.
 The Formula Two cars, like Formula Palmer Audi, were assembled and prepared in a dedicated facility at Bedford Autodrome, also home to PalmerSport and FPA.
 This category was discontinued after 2012.

 One of its founders, John Britten, died on 25 November 2009, after a long period of illness.